 Scheduled Farm Personal Property

-On a Farmowners Insurance Policy, the cheapest and easiest-to-understand way of insuring your farm equipment is on a Scheduled Farm Personal Property Inventory form.
+On a Farmowners Insurance Policy, the cheapest and easiest-to-understand way of insuring your farm equipment, including combines and forage harvesters, is on a Scheduled Farm Personal Property Inventory form.
 You simply list the items you want to insure, and then you will need to assign a value to each.
 You want this value to accurately reflect the actual cash value of that piece of equipment, since that’s how you will be paid if it suffers a loss.

 You will pay a certain amount per thousand dollars of insured value.
 For example, a $10,000 tractor scheduled at a $4/$1000 rate, would cost $40 to insure.
 This coverage will protect your tractor wherever you take it, even if it is removed from your farm premises.
 This is a big difference between farm policies and business policies as business policies will usually only insure your Business Personal Property within 100 feet of the insured premises.

 Your second option is an Inland Marine Coverage.
 This is rarely used on Farmowners Policies because both Scheduled and Unscheduled Farm Personal Property coverage acts similar to Inland Marine coverage.
 Commercial Business Insurance policies possess a greater need for Inland Marine coverages because of limitations placed on where Business Personal Property is covered.